-- A 400 foot high ridge line with sweeping views of two bays, a Victorian island lighthouse, Mount Tamalpais and Mount Saint Helena
+- A 400 foot high ridge line with sweeping views of two bays, Victorian East Brother Light Station, Mount Tamalpais and Mount Saint Helena

 - A 1400 foot long pier providing deep water access

-- A Rhineland-style castle that was part of the largest winery in the U.S. prior to Prohibition
+- the 47-acre Winehaven Historic District with a Rhineland-style “castle” that was part of the largest winery in the U.S. prior to Prohibition

 - Rare coastal prairie and coastal bluff native plant communities.